 The authors are grateful to the Division of geometric analysis and gravitation, Albert Einstein Institute, Golm, for the kind hospitality.
 Here most of the work was done.
-One of the authors (J.B.) also thanks the Institute of Astronomy, University of Cambridge, for hospitality.
-We also acknowledge support by GAČR 202/02/0735 of the Czech Republic and Research Project No. MSM113200004.
+J.B. also thanks the Institute of Astronomy, University of Cambridge, for hospitality.
+We also acknowledge support by Grants GAČR 202/02/0735 of the Czech Republic and Research Project No. MSM113200004.

-APPENDIX A: THE PALETTE OF COORDINATE SYSTEMS IN DE SITTER SPACE-TIME
+Appendix A: THE PALETTE OF COORDINATE SYSTEMS IN DE SITTER SPACETIME